WILDFLOWER HOME PAGE SEARCH BY PLANT NAME TREES CONTACT US

 Narraguinnep Natural Area, June 18, 2007.

-This parasite in the Mistletoe Family (Viscaceae) is Arceuthobium vaginatum, common on Pinus ponderosa.
+The parasite on this Pinus ponderosa is Arceuthobium vaginatum, common on Pinus ponderosa.
 It can appear as a light, scattered infestation or it can be very dense.

 Arceuthobium vaginatum was first collected in 1804 by Friederick von Humboldt and Alexander Bonpland and was named Viscum vaginatum by Carl Willdenow in 1806.
 It was given its present name by Jan Presl in 1825.